blacklightpy/clap/README.md

 A CLI based music player for Windows built as part of the CBSE grade 12 project work in C++ w/ Code::Blocks 17.10 IDE

 # Introduction
-This project was done as part of CBSE project work for grade 12.
+This project was done as part of CBSE project work for the 12<sup>th</sup> grade.
 The standard is C++17.
 The primary focus of the project was not limited to creating a music player, but was also towards utilizing the various features of the programming language and thereby gaining a good exposure with it.

 This is a CLI based program which can play and manage WAVE files (others are either propreitary or use complex encoding, so we did not support them since this is a school project).